Shipping and Handling: What It Includes, How Costs Are Calculated, and How to Control Them

 Common Shipping and Handling Pricing Models

 There is no universal best model.
-The right approach depends on margins, order profiles, and customer expectations.
+The right approach depends on your margins, average order value, product weight profile, and customer expectations.

 Flat-Rate Shipping